701

 709A

-The annual financial statements must be: —
+The annual financial statements must be:

-(a) prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s"), or International Financial Reporting Standards ("IFRS"), or US Generally Accepted Accounting Principles ("US GAAP"); and
+(a) prepared in accordance with Singapore Financial Reporting Standards (International) ("SFRS(I)s"), International Financial Reporting Standards ("IFRS"), or US Generally Accepted Accounting Principles ("US GAAP"); and

-Added on 7 February 20207 February 2020 and Amended on 12 February 2021.
+Added on 7 February 2020 and amended on 12 February 2021 and 29 October 2025.

 710